thekioskman/mean_reversion_strategies/README.md

 Here I test out some of the mean reversion strategies found in algorithmic trading textbooks to see how well they work in practice now (how well I can actually execute them... lol).
 The Strategies here were read about in Algorithmic Trading by Ernest P. Chan - a great book but hard to follow at times.
 The initial roughwork and visualization of the strategy will be in jupyter notebook, then we will do a proper backtest in Backtrader (Python backtesting library)

 # Background Information
-To understand the demo strategies i will present, lets go over some of the core mathematical princeples that the algorithmis will use.
-We will use the examples from the strategies themselves to illustrate the concepts and by the end you will be able to peice together a mean reverting strategy from scatch.
+To understand the demo strategies i will present, lets go over some of the core mathematical principles that the algorithm's will use.
+We will use the examples from the strategies themselves to illustrate the concepts and by the end you will be able to piece together a mean reverting strategy from scratch.

 ## Stationarity and Mean Reversion
 The core concept governing mean reversion strategies is the notion of stationarity.
-If you look into stationarity from a mathemicatcal perspective you may come across many complex defitions that are hard to visualize.
-In the simplest terms, we want a time series to be stationary in the sense that we know that the value of the time series will oscillate around the mean value in a "predicatable way".
+If you look into stationarity from a mathemicatcal perspective you may come across many complex definitions that are hard to visualize.
+In the simplest terms, we want a time series to be stationary in the sense that we know that the value of the time series will oscillate around the mean value in a "predictable way".

-We wont every find time series that are perfectly stationaries in the world of securites trading, but our preference is for our time series to have a constant(enough) variance about the mean value.
+We wont every find time series that are perfectly stationary in the world of securities trading, but our preference is for our time series to have a constant(enough) variance about the mean value.

 ![types of stationarity image](/images/medium%20article%20image.png) For an in-depth look at stationarity concepts (also courtesy of image) - https://towardsdatascience.com/stationarity-in-time-series-analysis-90c94f27322

-Notice that even if the mean value of our time series is variable, that doesnt really matter to us (since we can calculate the mean with a moving average).
+Notice that even if the mean value of our time series is variable, that doesn't really matter to us (since we can calculate the mean with a moving average).
 What is important is that the time series "always go back to the mean" in other words has a semi-constant variance.
-In the following, we will present a variety of ways to dertermine whether a time series is stationary or not.
-We will not go into exactly how these tests work, but rather how to anaylze their results.
+In the following, we will present a variety of ways to determine whether a time series is stationary or not.
+We will not go into exactly how these tests work, but rather how to analyze their results.
 For these statistical tests we will be using the statsmodels library.

 ### What is a Hypothesis Test?
 A lot of the following tests for both stationarity and cointegration are known as hypothesis tests.
 Essentially a statistical way for us to asses the probability of a certain assumption, in this case whether something is stationary or not.
-To be able to interpret the follwing tests you need to understand how a hypothesis test works.
+To be able to interpret the following tests you need to understand how a hypothesis test works.

-1) Null Hypothsis - This is our initial assumption.
+1) Null Hypothesis - This is our initial assumption.
 What we first assume to be true: the time series is stationary
-2) Challenger Hypothesis - This is the challange to our null hypothesis in this case it is the just the negation : the time series is not stationary
+2) Challenger Hypothesis - This is the challenge to our null hypothesis in this case it is the just the negation : the time series is not stationary
 3) Test Statistic - A observation we can draw of the data *also called the trace statistic*
 4) P-value - The probability of observing the test statistic

-Usually you will know the probability distribution and be able to calcualte the the p-value for a given observation.
-But since we are using a module with abtracts away the manual calculation, we have to do a little interpolation to figure out what our test statistic is trying to tell us.
+Usually you will know the probability distribution and be able to calculate the the p-value for a given observation.
+But since we are using a module with abstracts away the manual calculation, we have to do a little interpolation to figure out what our test statistic is trying to tell us.

 ## Augmented Dicky Fuller Test
-For this example, consider the following graphs, and thier results for the Augmented Dicky Fully test
+For this example, consider the following graphs, and their results for the Augmented Dicky Fully test
 ![two non stationary plots](/images/staionary%20example.png) Code Examples for image 1
 ```